stevencorrea/mastering-github-students-project/git-revert.md

 _________________
 ## ```When use git revert```
 _______________
-The best scenario to use revert, is when you need to delete all changes made by a commit, this facilitates in case of a bug caused by the commit and do a manually fix will take a long time.
+The best scenario to use revert, is when you need to delete all changes made by a commit e.g. bad commits contain bugs.
 ### ```Example```

 |command | Descrption|